B1.1 Read and represent whole numbers up to and including 50, and describe various ways they are used in everyday life.

 Students gain a better grasp of the meaning of quantity by thinking of some numbers in terms of an anchor such as the number 5 or the number 10; for example, 2 is 3 less than 5 in a five frame.
 Recalling groupings that result in 10, such as 6 + 4 or 7 + 3, or recognizing that some numbers may represent a grouping of 10 and another number, such as 12, which is the result of 10 + 2, is helpful in deepening number sense.

-Source : Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, Numération et sens du nombre, p.
 45-47.

 Knowing the anchor points or friendly numbers 5 and 10 and their relationship to other numbers facilitates understanding of place value.
 Students become aware of number relationships as soon as they begin to count on their fingers.
-At this point, students discover the relationships between the numbers 1-4 and the number 5, and the numbers 1-9 and the number 10.
-Understanding these relationships helps them recognize, for example, that in a 10-frame, where chips have been placed on all but one square, the number 9 has been represented.
-This understanding is later extended, first to the relationships between the numbers 0-10 and the anchor points 5 and 10, and then to larger numbers.
+At this point, students discover the relationships between the numbers 1 to 4 and the number 5, and the numbers 1 to 9 and the number 10.
+Understanding these relationships helps them recognize, for example, that in a ten frame, where counters have been placed on all but one square, the number 9 has been represented.
+This understanding is later extended, first to the relationships between the numbers 0 to 10 and the anchor points 5 and 10, and then to larger numbers.

-Source : Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, Numération et sens du nombre, p.
 63.

 Skill: Representing Whole Numbers

-The ability to represent a number involves knowing how to read and write it in letters and numbers, and how to move easily from one representation to another.
+Representing a number involves knowing how to read and write it using letters and numerals, and how to move easily from one representation to another.

-Young children need to learn to master writing the numbers 0-9.
+Young children need to master writing the numbers 0 to 9.
 To do this, Baroody (1997) suggests helping children recognize the characteristics of each number; for example, 1 looks like a stick; 9 looks like a balloon on the end of a stick.
 It is also important that students practice writing numbers during interesting and motivating contexts, such as simulating grocery shopping, rather than in a repetitive practice setting.
-This skill also involves being able to use different visuals (ten-frame or other manipulatives) and different media (tactile materials, paint, playdough, collage, chalk, grid) to represent the number.
+This skill also involves being able to use different visuals (ten frame or other manipulatives) and different media (tactile materials, paint, playdough, collage, chalk, grid) to represent the number.

-The ability to grasp the connections between the symbolic representation of numbers and the quantity they evoke is essential to the development of number sense.
+Making connections between the symbolic representation of numbers and the quantity they represent is essential to the development of number sense.

-In the early grades, many students have difficulty understanding that the quantity represented by a numeral depends on its position in a number.
+In the early grades, many students have difficulty understanding that the quantity represented by a numeral is connected to its place value.

 Example

-The following experiment illustrates this.
-Students were asked to count 26 cubes.
+For example, students were asked to count 26 cubes.
 When asked to write down the number of cubes, the students were able to write 26.
-When asked to point to the cubes that represented the ones number (6), students were able to do so.
-However, when asked to show the cubes that represented the tens number (the numeral 2), students showed 2 cubes, without being able to explain why there were so many cubes left.
+When asked to point to the cubes that represented the ones digit (6), students were able to do so.
+However, when asked to show the cubes that represented the tens digit (2), students showed 2 cubes, without being able to explain why there were so many cubes left.

 It is therefore important to provide students with many activities involving decomposing numbers into tens and ones to help them grasp the concept of quantity related to place value.

-Source : Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, Numération et sens du nombre, p.
 72-73.

 Skill: Describing the Ways in Which Numbers are Used in Everyday Life

-To understand the concept of a number, one must make connections between the symbol, for example, 4, the word, for example, four, the quantity, for example, 4 objects, or the position, for example, the fourth desk in a row.
-Numbers are also sometimes used as a simple code, without reference to quantity or position; for example, 4 in a telephone number or on a soccer jersey.
+To understand the concept of the number 4, one must make connections between the numeral, 4, the word, four, the quantity of 4 things, or the position in a sequence, such as the fourth desk in a row.
+Numbers are also sometimes used as a name or label, without reference to quantity or position; for example, 4 in a telephone number or on a soccer jersey.
 Adults, who have long understood that the meaning of numbers depends on the context in which they are used, are often unaware of the difficulty that students may have in understanding these differences.

 Knowledge: Whole Numbers